Student Art Assessment

 • First-year Portfolio Assessment – usually takes place in mid-March prior to Spring Break.
 Five art works from the student’s first year are assessed; one work, each, from Art 120, Art 130, Art 131, and Art 233, as well as an additional piece of the student’s choosing are required.
 The First-year faculty will determine which works are assessed.
 All 2D work must be professionally matted.
 Please refer to the faculty of your first-year art classes if you have any questions about presentation standards.

-At each of the next four assessment levels, art history and art education students must present work that is predetermined by the faculty.
+At each of the next four assessment levels, art education students must present work that is predetermined by the faculty.

 • Second-year Portfolio Assessment – usually takes place in mid-March prior to Spring Break.
 Five to seven works from the student’s concentration are assessed.